Dev-Blade/scum-loot-tool/README.md

 The implementation also aviods generating duplicates

-sideinfo: it also creates CSV files for each node file and puts them to data/out/nodeLists
+sideinfo: it also creates CSV files for each **original** node file and puts them to data/out/nodeLists.
+I planned to detatch this functionality to a separate processor, but it's not done yet.

 ## economy